akka/akka-grpc/docs/src/main/paradox/server/reflection.md

 @@@note

 This feature is **experimental**.

-The API may still change in further versions of Akka gRPC, and future versions of this feature may not work with services generated with older versions of Akka gRPC.
+It implements version v1alpha of the [upstream standard](https://github.com/grpc/grpc/blob/master/src/proto/grpc/reflection/v1alpha/reflection.proto), so we might expect subsequent versions of the service to emerge.
+Also, the Java/Scala API's to enable this feature may still change in further versions of Akka gRPC, and future versions of this feature may not work with services generated with older versions of Akka gRPC.

 There may be missing features and bugs in the current implementation.
 If you encounter any, you are welcome to share a reproducer in our